exAspArk/batch-loader/README.md

 ### How it works

-In general, `BatchLoader` returns a lazy object.
-In other programming languages it is usually called Promise, but I personally prefer to call it lazy, since Ruby doesn't have an asynchronous nature and `lazy` is used in the standard library :) Each lazy object knows which data it needs to load and how to batch the query.
+In general, `BatchLoader` returns a lazy object (Ruby also uses `lazy` in [the standard library](https://ruby-doc.org/core-2.4.1/Enumerator/Lazy.html)).
+Each lazy object knows which data it needs to load and how to batch the query.
 When all the lazy objects are collected it's possible to resolve them once without N+1 queries.

-So, when we call `BatchLoader.for` we pass an item (`user_id`) which should be batched.
+So, when we call `BatchLoader.for` we pass an item (`user_id`) which should be collected and used for batching later.
 For the `batch` method, we pass a block which will use all the collected items (`user_ids`):

 <pre>
 BatchLoader.for(post.<b>user_id</b>).batch do |<b>user_ids</b>, batch_loader|